What is educational video content and why use it?

 Educational video content is useful, informative, share-worthy content that helps position you and your company as an expert or thought leader in your field.
 It could be a behind the scenes look into how your product is made, an animated infographic, or a video about current trends in your industry.
 You might also consider turning your most popular blog posts and most frequently asked questions into educational video content.
 If it’s something your audience would benefit from knowing, it would make a good candidate for a video.

 Any industry can be ripe for creating educational video content.
-All it takes is a little expertise, like knowing exactly what to look for in a good refrigerator, or a trending topic, like how to prepare healthy lunches.
+All it takes is a little expertise, like knowing how airplane Wifi works, or a trending topic, like how to prepare healthy lunches.
 Educational content is also a good way to widen your funnel and move up in search rankings for hot topics.

-What are some characteristics of great educational video content?
+What are some characteristics of a great educational video production?

 - Useful and informative